vortexntnu/software-learning-period/README.md

 Now you can try to run the node with rosrun!

- If you would like more explanations as for how CMakeLists.txt works, you can snoop aorund in the CMakeLists.txt in the talker_cpp oackage located in tutorial packages.
+ If you would like more explanations as for how CMakeLists.txt works, you can snoop around in the CMakeLists.txt in the talker_cpp package located in tutorial packages.

 ###  Task 2.2 Using git
 When you have created your files you can first "stage" them by using the command "git add", this makes it possible to commit the chenges later.